Rights of Tenants: Tips Before You Rent

 - Be careful about putting money down to "hold the apartment."
 If you decide later not to rent it, the landlord may refuse to return your money.
 You can sue him in Small Claims Court, but this will take time.
 Also, depending on how the judge interprets your agreement, you may not get all of your money back.
 For example, the court may decide that you put the money down as a security deposit.
 More on security deposits.

 - If a landlord suggests that you buy a surety bond, instead of paying a security deposit, be careful.
 A few basic rules about surety bonds:

 - You cannot be forced to buy one.
 It is your choice.

 - You will not get back the money you pay for the bond, even if you owe the landlord nothing when you move out.

 - Although a surety bond can save you money in the short-run, it may cost you more in the long-run if you leave owing rent or damages.
 The surety company can choose to sue you for the money it pays to the landlord under the bond.

 - Buying a bond may not save you from getting a bad mark on your credit report, if you leave owing the landlord money.
-More questions about security bonds?
+More questions about surety bonds?
 Contact us.

 - Get something to keep your records in.
 Keep in your file:

 - security deposit receipt